moves-rwth/storm/about.md

 layout: default
 ---

-Storm is framework for probabilistic model checking[^1].
+storm is framework for probabilistic model checking[^1].
 It can be used to verify that models including stochastic behavior satisfy properties.

 # Distinguishing features
-Storm distinguishes itself from other probabilistic model checkers by a couple of features:
+storm distinguishes itself from other probabilistic model checkers by a couple of features:
 <!-- Tabs & box are in html -->

 <br/>